 The iOS version, however, sometimes struggles with specific file formats, especially Microsoft Office documents.
 In those cases, printing directly from the application you used to open the file works more reliably.

-Windows users need to install the printer drivers manually before getting started.
+Windows users must manually install the printer drivers before getting started.
 The software package includes four programs:

 - Epson Scan 2